SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Examples

 \section{Examples}

-In this section we give the first few samples from the evaluation set, with no cherry-picking, for the 1024-context dataset and the SequenceMatch and MLE objectives.
+In this section we give the first few samples from the evaluation set, with no cherry-picking, for the openwebtext task and the SequenceMatch objective.
 Note that we strip newlines in the examples and generations in order to present them on one page.
-At one point an unprintable character (btyes U+FFFD) was produced, which we write as (U+FFFD).
-We have two settings for the examples.
+Furthermore, several unicode characters were generated as random tokens that we cannot represent in the snippet.
+We label them (U+308A).
+Cyrillic characters were generated that also cannot be represented, we label them as [ctre] and [nasa] in the samples.

-In the first setting, we take the prompt sequence and change the last token to a random token drawn from the dataset.
-We see that the SequenceMatch model is able to utilize the \texttt{<backspace>} token immediately to remove the spurious token.
+In these examples, we take the prompt sequence and change the last token to a random token drawn from the dataset.
+We see that the SequenceMatch model is able to utilize the \texttt{<bkspc>} token immediately to remove the spurious token.
 The only case where this does not happen is for the prompt \texttt{...
-Clements disagreed particula}, where the random token does make some semantic sense.
-In comparison, the MLE model cannot use the backspace and has a tendency to degenerate after a random token (particularly evident in the Toyota example).
+A recount is not automatic, operations}, where the random token does make semantic sense, and the model continues by attributing this to a quote from an operations manager.

-In the second setting, we give continuations on the evaluation dataset.
-We see that the SequenceMatch model uses the backspace token in the Toyota example with the generation \texttt{skeptical of any measure<BKSPC> possible future partnerships}.
-Therefore, we can see that the SequenceMatch model is able to learn to correct itself if it makes a generation that leads out of the distribution of typical sequences.

 \pagenumbering{gobble}